-5 Studding salls are long, narrow salls, which are only used in fine weather and fair winds, on the outside of the larger square-sails.
-Stay-sails are three-cornered sails, which are holsted up on the stays, when the wind crosses the ship's course either directly or obliquely.
+Ver.
+825, 826.
+Studding-tails are long, narrow stills, which are only used in fine weather and fair wholes, on the outside of the larger square-sails.
+Stay-sails are three-cornered sails, which are hojsted up on the stays, when the wind crosses the ship's course, either directly or obliquely.